rakesh4902/Pioneer-Labs-Backend-Assessment/README.md

 ## Access Swagger UI

-1. Open your web browser and navigate to the following URL: http://localhost:3001/api-docs/ This URL will display the Swagger UI interface containing all available API endpoints and their descriptions.
+1. Open your web browser and navigate to the following URL: http://localhost:{running_port_no}/api-docs/

+Replace `{running_port_no}` with the port number where your server is running (e.g., 3000 or 3001).
+This URL will display the Swagger UI interface containing all available API endpoints and their descriptions.

 ## Explore Endpoints